Culture Francia

 ⚙️ Visitor Info (Official Website)

-Apart from the stairs at the Louise Michel park, the ascent to the basilica’s entrance can also be made via the funicular (which operates with the same tickets as the city’s metro and buses).
+Apart from the stairs at the Louise Michel park, the ascent to the basilica’s entrance can also be made via the funicular (which operates with the same tickets as the city’s metro).

 📍 Google Maps – Up